I'm an aspiring writer, but overall, I am an American who seeks a better United States of America. Come join me in my journey of truth.

 During the so-called “threat assessment” process, Dr. Dietz and T.A.G. never interviewed Wayne nor did Wayne even know that Dr. Dietz and T.A.G. were involved at the time in his employer’s efforts to terminate him wrongfully from his job position altogether.
 To the best of Wayne’s knowledge, Dr. Dietz and T.A.G. never interviewed any of his co-workers either.
 Dr. Dietz and T.A.G. merely reviewed Wayne’s personnel file and made a recommendation based upon their mendacious viewpoint of its contents that Wayne was a potentially violent threat against others in his office.

 Also, Dr. Dietz and T.A.G. stated exactly what Wayne’s management officials told them to say about Wayne in the above-described typewritten recommendation with no regard to the truth, and these same management officials paid Dr. Dietz and T.A.G. to do so.
-Dr. Dietz then drew up a typewritten recommendation that Wayne be removed from his job position based upon this same “threat assessment” evaluation that was unethically tailored in accordance to the specific instructions of Wayne’s superiors, and Dr. Dietz based it upon the mendacious opinion of both himself and T.A.G. that Wayne posed a violent threat to others in his office.
+Dr. Dietz then drew up a typewritten recommendation that Wayne be removed from his job position based upon this same “threat assessment” evaluation that was unethically tailored in accordance with the specific instructions of Wayne’s superiors, and Dr. Dietz based it upon the mendacious opinion of both himself and T.A.G. that Wayne posed a violent threat to others in his office.

 Dr. Dietz even stated in his above-described typewritten recommendation that Wayne was likely to use a gun or even a bomb to inflict harm upon others.
 However, the truth is that Wayne has never fired a gun in his entire life, and he has never even held a gun in his hands.
 He is even afraid of guns.